9.4 Raising awareness about global issues

-National curricula for upper secondary schools defines two general competences most related to global issues:
+National curricula for upper secondary schools defines two general competences that are related to global issues:

 - social and citizenship competence – the ability to become self-actualized; to function as an active, aware, helpful and responsible citizen and to support the democratic development of society; to know and follow values and moral standards in society; to respect the rules of various environments, including communication environments and societal diversity, human rights, the particularities of religions and nations; to engage in cooperation with other people in different situations; to accept differences in people and their values and to take them into account in interacting with people; the ability to understand global problems, take responsibility for solving them; value and follow the principles of sustainable development: feel like a member of society capable of dialogue in the context of Estonia, Europe and the whole world.

-General competences are shaped through learning outcomes expected in all subjects, but also through discussing cross-curricular subjects at lessons, extracurricular and out-of school activities.
+General competences are shaped through learning outcomes expected in all subjects, but also through discussing cross-curricular subjects in lessons, extracurricular and out of school activities.

 The relevant subjects in this field are History; Civics and citizenship education; Personal, social and health education and Geography (Human Geography).
 The subjects are divided into compulsory and optional courses.